When you look at the ingredients list of most processed foods, you will find added food additives and food preservatives.

 What are other names of hydrogenated vegetable oil?

-The other name of hydrogenated vegetable oil is partially hydrogenated oil (soy, palm, corn, etc.), shortening.
+The other term for hydrogenated vegetable oil is partially hydrogenated oil (soy, palm, corn, etc.) and shortening.

 In which food you will find hydrogenated vegetable oil?